 Going forward, the team hopes that the vaccine could serve to stop the progression of Alzheimer’s disease in humans, although further studies will be necessary to confirm that the vaccine can produce long lasting antibodies and is safe to use in people.

 It is important to note that this study used a mouse model of Alzheimer’s disease.
-There is a sharp fall-off in translation from animal models to human treatments from many promising preclinical studies, ranging from 0% to 100% failure.
+There is a sharp fall-off in translation from animal models to human treatments from many promising preclinical studies, ranging from

 Beyond Alzheimer’s disease, the researchers suggest that the vaccine type could help improve the immune system of people with other age-related disorders.
 The vaccine may “lay the foundation for future immunotherapies for aging-related disorders,” the authors conclude.